TZ113/portfolio/README.md

 <!-- USAGE EXAMPLES -->

 ## Usage

-* Run and develop locally with live server at `http://localhost:4000`, this will also build production-ready `JS` and `SCSS` assets with every change
+* Execute `bundle exec jekyll serve` and Run and develop locally with live server at `http://localhost:4000`, this will also build production-ready `JS` and `SCSS` assets with every change

 ```sh
 gulp